 I looked through "Free Surround" source code to try to implement the algorithm on Dolphin, and it is definitely too much for my current skills.
 Maybe in 1-2 years I might be able to do something unless someone does it before.

-#12 Updated by LAGonauta over 2 years ago
+#12 Updated by LAGonauta almost 3 years ago

 Anyone working on this already?

 I managed to capture a sample with proper A/V sync using nVidia's utility, if anyone is interested the file can be downloaded here:

 The first audio track is DPL2 encoded, and the second audio track is the first track decoded into 5.1 channels using foobar2000.
 With this sample it is far easier to see how better FreeSurround algorithm is compared to FFDShow.